DeepakSrivastava26/Image_Restoration_Project/README.md

 python test.py
 ```
 ## Train
-To train the restoration models of Denoising.
-You should check the following components:
+To train the model on a different dataset, please go through the `.ipynb` file
 - `training.yaml`:

   ```